 If rebuilding a webshop from scratch today, our first suggestion would be WooCommerce.
 Alternatively, we would use Opencart or Magento.
 Read more about our e-commerce services.

-We can typically show an anonymized case study (ACS) publicly without asking for permission.
-You could inform the client at a good time as a courtesy though.
+We can show an anonymized case study (ACS) publicly without asking for permission.

 You can spend some unbilled hours to perfect layouts before saving screenshots; prospects love to see real evidence of what we’ve done and most would have a detailed look at the screenshots even if they don’t read the whole case.
 This is another reason why getting a top-end design implemented from the start is so important.